PyToby/IFI-Lost-Found/README.md

 # The _IFILAF_ Project
 ### [Overview](#overview)
 This repository contains the code for a Lost & Found web application designed for GJK.
-This platform allows students, staff, and faculty to report lost and found items, making it easier to track and retrieve personal belongings within the school campus.
+This platform allows students to report lost and found items, making it easier to track and retrieve personal belongings within the school campus.
 <br>
 _Disclaimer: This website is currently hosted on a temporary domain, indicating that it is still in the development phase._
 <br>